AkshayS21/Collaborate-and-Compete-Tennis-Project/README.md

 The task is episodic, and in order to solve the environment, the agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).

-After each episode, the rewards that each agent received for each step are added(without discounting), to get a score for each agent.
-This yields 2 scores.
-The maximum of these 2 scores is then the episode score.
+After each episode, the rewards that each agent received for each step are added (without discounting), to get a score for each agent.
+This yields two scores.
+The maximum of these two scores is then the episode score.
 The environment is considered solved, when the average of 100 episode scores is at least +0.5.

 ## Instructions